TaydenWhite/taydenwhite.github.io/content/en/Plug-Ins and Coding Projects/audio/_index.md

 ---
 title: "Audio Files"
 description: >
-  What type of job should I expect to obtain once leaving college?
+  Some of the beats that I have produced.
 weight: 4
 ---